ActiveState/static-docker-registry/README.md

    that merely responds to registry API request with a redirect to the underlying CDN.

+4. Use a storage backend like Swift (or s3) in docker-registry (to which you normally 'docker push'), and enable CDN syncing for use with the endpoint app.

 What happens when you run 'docker pull' is:

 * /v1/_ping is requested, and endpoint returns a 200 response